Ye Olde Fantasy: Skills

 Next Steps

 I know that was a lot of systems-hoopla, which I am usually not a fan of.
-Still, I wanted to convey a foundation of what I use in my medieval fantasy campaigns that extend outside of dungeons and wildness crawls and provide a basis for the upcoming lifepath system, which references skills.
+Still, I wanted to convey a foundation of what I use in medieval fantasy campaigns that extend outside of dungeons and wildness crawls and provide a basis for the upcoming lifepath system, which references skills.

 Odd ReDuel – Techniques